Thank you for your interest in volunteering at Regional SPCA!

 Steps to Becoming a Volunteer

 - Complete and submit a volunteer application: You will receive an email within two weeks after submission along with the upcoming orientation dates.
 It is highly recommended that you add email@example.com to your safe list.
-Volunteer Application (PDF) Applications can be returned to the Shelter in person, by email, fax, or snail mail.
+Volunteer Application (PDF) Paper applications can be returned to the Shelter in person, by email, fax, or snail mail, or you can apply online.

 - Group Orientation: We usually hold two orientations a month.
 The day and time varies, in order to give everyone an opportunity to attend.
 All volunteers with animals at home will be asked to show proof of vaccination (rabies and distemper for cats and ferrets, rabies and 5-in-1 for dogs).
 Please bring this paperwork with you to orientation.